Rhylan Thomas: Seattle Mariners

-On July 26, 2024, the Mets traded Thomas to the Seattle Mariners in exchange for reliever Ryne Stanek.
+On July 26, 2024, the Mets traded Thomas to the Seattle Mariners for reliever Ryne Stanek.
 He joined the Triple-A Tacoma Rainiers for the rest of the season.

 Thomas returned to the Rainiers to begin the 2025 season, slashing .319/.363/.362 in 26 games.
 On April 30, Thomas was selected to the 40-man roster and promoted to the major leagues for the first time, replacing the injured Luke Raley.
-On May 2, Thomas made his MLB debut against the Texas Rangers, collecting his first career hit and two RBI.
-After playing in three games with the Mariners, Thomas was optioned back to Tacoma on May 7, with Leody Taveras taking his spot on Seattle's roster and in the outfield.
-Thomas continues to hit in the minors, leading the Pacific Coast League with 178 hits, batting .325/.380/.411, with more walks than strikeouts.
+On May 2, Thomas made his MLB debut against the Texas Rangers, collecting a hit and two RBI.
+After batting 1-for-8 in three games with the Mariners, Thomas was optioned back to Tacoma on May 7, with Leody Taveras taking his spot on Seattle's roster and in the outfield.
+Thomas continued to hit in the minors, leading all minor league players with 178 hits, batting .325/.380/.411, with more walks than strikeouts.

+Thomas began the 2026 season in Triple-A Tacoma.
+In 31 games for the Rainiers, he batted .260/.313/.328 with two home runs, nine RBI, and six stolen bases.
+On May 3, he was designated for assignment by the Mariners.

+Houston Astros

+On May 9, 2026, Thomas was claimed off waivers by the Houston Astros and optioned to the Triple–A Sugar Land Space Cowboys.
+In 10 appearances for Sugar Land, he batted .229/.275/.229 with three RBI and two walks.
+Thomas was designated for assignment by the Astros on June 4.
+He was released by Houston the following day.

+Toronto Blue Jays

+On June 15, 2026, Thomas signed a minor league contract with the Toronto Blue Jays organization.